Skip navigation

 Procedure

-1. Any individual providing teaching/lecturing services must not be engaged as an individual contractor and must be employed under the ANU Enterprise Agreement as academic staff or casual sessional academic staff in accordance with the Procedure: Knowledge, pedagogical Skills, and Qualifications requirements for Educators.
+1. Any individual providing teaching/lecturing services must not be engaged as an Individual Contractor/Sole Trader and must be employed under the ANU Enterprise Agreement in accordance with the Procedure: Knowledge, pedagogical Skills, and Qualifications requirements for Educators.

-2. An Employee/Contractor Checklist is completed where the University is considering paying an individual to provide a service.
+2. An Employee/Contractor Checklist is completed where the University is considering engaging an Individual Contractor to provide a service.
+The checklist is a tool to help identify whether the individual should be treated as an employee or can be treated as an Individual Contractor/Sole Trader.

 Option